 Consider Color Contrast

-There are no specific rules for contrast but it’s something to consider.
-This is especially important for subscribers who may suffer from color blindness.
+Contrast ratio is especially important for subscribers who may suffer from certain visual impairments.
 For example, white text on a yellow background may be difficult to read.

 Keep Fonts at a Minimum of 14px